ideonate/cdsdashboards/docs/index.rst

 A Dashboard publishing solution for Data Science teams to share results with decision makers.

-Run a private on-premise or cloud-based JupyterHub with extensions to instantly publish Jupyter notebooks (`Voila <https://voila.readthedocs.io/en/stable/>`__), Streamlit, Plotly Dash, Bokeh / Panel, and R Shiny apps as user-friendly interactive dashboards to share with non-technical colleagues.
+Run a private on-premise or cloud-based JupyterHub with extensions to instantly publish Jupyter notebooks (`Voilà <https://voila.readthedocs.io/en/stable/>`__), Streamlit, Plotly Dash, Bokeh / Panel, and R Shiny apps as user-friendly interactive dashboards to share with non-technical colleagues.

 The `cdsdashboards <https://github.com/ideonate/cdsdashboards>`__ open source package allows data scientists to instantly and reliably publish interactive